JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 - Widex: show update server responses
 - Starkey: using geoIP, baseVer, and baseOS variables for easier updating scripts in the future if needed
 - Starkey: better handle null update response
-- Phonak: fix version numbering for its scheme changed from v10.0.0
+- Phonak: fix version numbering for its scheme changed since v10.0.0

 ### v2024.08.31
 - Name changes